programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 ## Indexing
 <div class="alert alert-warning">
   Before you start the indexing process please make sure that you are on a correct java version.
-Java 17 is prefered, but versions 21 and 23 also works.
+Java 17 is preferred, but versions 21 and 23 also works.
 This can be checked by executing the command `java -version` in your terminal.
 </div>

 SolrWayback uses a search engine named [Solr](https://en.wikipedia.org/wiki/Apache_Solr).
 To make your WARC files available for querying in SolrWayback, you need to index the files.
-This process is dependents on your operating system, just as the start-up above.
+This process is dependent on your operating system, just as the start-up above.
 The first thing you need to do is move the WARC files you downloaded earlier to their permanent location.
 For this lesson, please move them into the directory `indexing/warcs1` inside the `solrwayback_package_5.4.3`.
 Once indexed, WARC files cannot be moved.
 Doing so breaks playback until you rebuild the index.
 After you have moved the files, run the following commands in your CLI — for example, Terminal or PowerShell.

+If you encounter errors during indexing and want to run the process again, please delete or remove the log files from `solrwayback_package_5.4.3/indexing/status` before following the indexing guide for your operating system again.
+If your terminal is closed before the indexing process is completed there is a chance that you need to reindex the collection to see all the webpages in SolrWayback.

 #### Linux/Mac